 As with all assessments, you also need to include a solid conclusion that summarises the research and work you’ve done.

 What conclusions did you reach, and did you succeed in exploring the aim that you set out at the beginning of the IA!
 Importantly, make sure to also discuss some of the challenges in your IA and what you would/could explore with more time and more words.

 Finally, zoom out and think about the further implications of your study.

 Did your learning affect your life in any way, or how might it affect the lives of others?
 How has your involvement allowed you to reflect on different mathematics topics?

 There is no specific word count for your Math IA, but the IB advises that the exploration should be around 12-20 pages long.

 There are no specific requirements on which font you should use, but going with Arial or Times New Roman at 12pt is generally recommended.
-It should be written with double line spacing.
-The IA may either be written in a word processing software (like Microsoft Word or Pages), or it can be handwritten!
-We would recommend using a word processing software for clarity, though.
+It would help if you wrote it with double line spacing.

 Diagrams and Graphs: